Juniper/warp17/index.md

 ### Performance benchmarks

-A peak at _WARP17_'s performances shows that it easily reaches line rates of 40Gbps with:
+A peek at _WARP17_'s performances shows that it easily reaches line rate of 40Gbps with:

 * TCP setup rates of __6.8M sessions/sec__